The Studio and Pilates Equipment

 My Pilates studio sessions are an hour long and include working with the reformer and/or stability chair as well as some traditional mat exercises.

-Studio sessions are by appointment only, on Friday afternoons and Saturday mornings.
+Studio sessions are by appointment only.
+Please see my Classes Page for details.
 You can book single or block sessions to allow you to fit in Pilates around your busy lives.
-If you want more information about the classes I offer please visit my Classes page.